-Taxation in Georgia (Tax Code, Article 6).
+Taxation in Georgia (GTC Article 6).
 Summary of tax categories:

 - Excise duty

 - Import tax